Lele1409/french-tarot/README.md

         - handfuls, double handfuls and triple handful respectively need 13, 15 and 18
           trumps
-        - if the player taking is short of 1/2 points he misses the contract by one point, on the other hand if he is over by 1/2 points he makes the contract by one point
+        - if the player taking is short of 1/2 points he misses the contract by one point, on the other hand, if he is over by 1/2 points he makes the contract by one point
-        - for the score to be zero at the end of the game, the takers points are multiplied by 2
+        - for the score to be zero at the end of the game, the taker's points are multiplied by 2
     - 5 player variant: (assuming the fifth player is indeed playing instead of that person exchanging the role of "dead" hence not playing)
         - the dog only contains three cards
-        - before touching the dog, the taker calls a king (if he has all four he can call a queen, same goes for the queen or the knight), he can call himself
+        - before touching the dog, the taker calls a king (if he has all four he can call a queen, the same goes for the queen or the knight); he can call himself
         - the first trick cannot be started with a card of the suit of the king called
         - handfuls, double handfuls and triple handful respectively need 8, 10 and 13
           trumps
-        - if the player taking (together with his partner) is short of 1/2 points he misses the contract by one point, on the other hand if he is over by 1/2 points he makes the contract by one point
+        - if the player taking (together with his partner) is short of 1/2 point, he misses the contract by one point, on the other hand, if he is over by 1/2 point, he makes the contract by one point
         - for the score to be zero at the end of the game, points for the taker and his partner are split 2/3 for the taker and 1/3 for his partner assuming he has one, otherwise the taker gets 3/3 of the points